quanpan302/quanpan302.github.io/_posts/2019-01-01-EnvironmentalScience.md

 Broad areas of ecological theory that are foundational to the science of restoration ecology:

-1. Ecological Theory and the Restoration of Populations and Communities
+1. Ecological Theory and the Restoration of Populations and Communities (Page 24)
    - Population and ecological genetics
    - Ecophysiological and functional ecology
    - Demography (人口统计学), population dynamics, metapopulation ecology
    - Community ecology
    - Evolutionary ecology
    - Fine-scale heterogeneity (异质性)
-2. Restoring Ecological Function
+2. Restoring Ecological Function (Page 154)
    - Food webs
    - Ecological dynamics and trajectories
    - Biodiversity and ecosystem functioning
    - Modeling and simulations
    - Invasive species and community invasibility (社区入侵)
-3. Restoration Ecology in Context
+3. Restoration Ecology in Context (Page 270)
    - Research design and statistical analysis
    - Macroecology (宏观生态学)
    - Paleoecology (古生态学), climate change